KiandaBPM/docs/content/docs/platform/rules/general/expression-builder.md

 ### What's next  ![Idea icon](/images/18.png) ###

 To find out more about rule implementation, go to the main [Rules](/docs/platform/rules/) page and then click on the links to the different rule categories.

+To see how expressions are used in controls such as Number fields, go to [Number control](/docs/platform/controls/input/number/).